AdobeDocs/audience-manager.en/help/using/features/traits/trait-and-segment-qualification-reference.md

 ![unique-trait-realization](assets/trait-graph.png)

-Depending on the type of results that you want the graph to show (filtered by [!UICONTROL Device ID] or [!UICONTORL Cross-Device ID]), the metrics have different meanings:
+Depending on the type of results that you want the graph to show (filtered by [!UICONTROL Device ID] or [!UICONTROL Cross-Device ID]), the metrics have different meanings:

 When filtering the results by [!UICONTROL Device ID]: